CDCgov/BART-Survival/paper.md

 # Summary

-`BART-Survival` is a Python package that allows time-to-event (survival) analyses in discrete-time using the non-parametric machine learning algorithm, Bayesian Additive Regression Trees (BART). `BART-Survival` combines the performance of the BART algorithm with the complementary data and model structural formatting required to complete the survival analyses.
+`BART-Survival` is a Python package that allows time-to-event (survival) analyses in discrete-time using the non-parametric machine learning algorithm, Bayesian Additive Regression Trees (BART). `BART-Survival` combines the performance of the BART algorithm with the complementary data and model formatting required to complete the survival analyses.
 The library contains a convenient application programming interface (API) that allows a simple approach when using the library for survival analyses, while maintaining capabilities for added complexity when desired.
 The package is intended for analysts exploring use of flexible non-parametric alternatives to traditional (semi-)parametric survival analyses.

 # Statement of need

 Survival analyses are a cornerstone of public health and clinical research in such diverse fields as cancer, cardiovascular disease, and infectious diseases [@altman1998; @bradburn2003].
 Traditional parametric and semi-parametric statistical methods, such as the Cox proportional hazards model, are commonly employed for survival analyses [@cox1972].
 However, these methods have several limitations, particularly when applied to complex data.
 One major issue is the need for restrictive assumptions, such as proportional hazards and predefined functional forms, which may not hold true in complex, real-world healthcare data [@ishwaran2008; @harrell2015].
-Additionally, these methods often struggle with high-dimensional datasets, leading to problems with overfitting, multicollinearity, and dealing with complex interactions [@ishwaran2008; @joffe2013].
+Additionally, these methods often struggle with high-dimensional datasets, leading to problems with over-fitting, multi-collinearity, and dealing with complex interactions [@ishwaran2008; @joffe2013].

-More recently, non-parametric machine learning approaches have been introduced to address these limitations by reducing the need for restrictive assumptions and providing increased capabilities for more accurately modeling underlying distributions and complex interactions [@ishwaran2008; @harrell2015].
-BART is one such machine learning method that has demonstrated utility in the survival setting through its performance in identifying underlying statistical distributions [@chipman2010; @sparapani2021].
-BART offers flexibility in modeling complex relationships and interactions within the data without requiring the specification of a particular functional form [@sparapani2016].
+More recently, non-parametric machine learning approaches have been introduced to address the limitations of the traditional methods [@ishwaran2008; @harrell2015].
+BART is a one such approach that has demonstrated exceptional performance across a variety of analytic settings, typically outperforming the traditional methods in terms of predictive accuracy.
+BART's performance is linked to it ability to flexibly model complex non-linear and variable interactions within the data, while being inherently regularized to reduce issues of over-fitting.
+The BART method is fully non-parametric and can adaptively model data complexities without prior knowledge or specification of a particular functional form.
+Finally, the method is generally accepted as being a user-friendly machine learning approach, as it typically requires minimal hyperparameter tuning and the outcomes can be easier to interpret than those produced by other similar methods [@chipman2010; @sparapani2016;@sparapani2021].

 Currently, the only BART survival algorithm readily available exists as part of the `BART` R package, which contains a library of various BART-based approaches in addition to a BART survival analysis application [@sparapani2016; @sparapani2021].
 The `BART-Survival` package described here combines the survival analysis approach outlined in the `BART` R package with the foundational Python-based probabilistic programming language library, `PyMC` [@abril-pla2023], and the accompanying BART algorithm from the `PyMC-BART` library [@quiroga2023].
 Our aim in developing `BART-Survival` is to provide accessibility to the BART survival algorithm within the Python programming language.
 This contribution is beneficial for analysts when Python is the preferred programming language, the analytic workflow is Python-based, or when the R language is unavailable for analyses.

 The need for a complete `BART-Survival` python package is given by the simple fact that the BART survival algorithm is non-trivial to implement.
 Both the required data transformations and the internal model definition requires precise implementations to ensure generation of accurate survival models.
 Our `BART-Survival` library provides accessibility to these precise methods while removing the technical barriers that would limit user adoption of the BART survival approach.

 More specifically, the `BART-Survival` library abstracts away the complexities of generating the proper training and inference datasets, which are conceptually complex and prone to  being specified incorrectly if implemented from scratch.
 Similarly, the `BART-Survival` library provides a pre-specified internal Bayesian model using the `PyMC` probabilistic programming language.
 This pre-specified model is primarily accessed through the `BART-Survival` API removing the requirement for users to have more than a cursory knowledge of the `PyMC` or `PyMC-BART` libraries.
-Since the `BART-Survival` package is intended for students and professional in the public health and clinical fields, it is expected users of the `BART-Survival` library will not have extensive programming expertise, adding to the need for a full contained and accessible approach.
+Since the `BART-Survival` package is intended for students and professional in the public health and clinical fields, it is expected that users of the `BART-Survival` library will not have extensive programming expertise, adding to the need for a fully self-contained and accessible approach.

-In summary the `BART-Survival` package provides a simple and accessible approach to implementing the BART survival algorithm.
+In summary, the `BART-Survival` package provides a simple and accessible approach to implementing the BART survival algorithm.
 The provided approach can be beneficial for users who are looking for non-parametric alternatives to traditional (semi-)parametric survival analysis.
 The BART survival algorithm can be especially useful in large, complex healthcare data, where machine learning methods can demonstrate improved performance over the traditional methods.

 # Methods